 Lactic acid is produced by the fermentation of lactose mainly through microbial activity.
 Its concentration depends on the total bacterial count and can be a useful indicator of the good state of preservation.
 In addition, the heat treatment at high temperatures, such as UHT milk, reduces the microbial load but does not alter the concentration of lactic acid, which thus becomes an indicator of the "history" of the product.
 The test can also be run on derivatives in powder (whey, milk, additives) after reconstitution in water.

-FoodLab: allows you to easily perform a wide panel of analysis in milk dairy products.
+FoodLab Touch: allows you to easily perform a wide panel of analyses in milk and dairy products.

 You can also perform analysis of egg, tomato, vegetable purees, cheeses and fats.

 Colour reading at 545 nm or 505 nm

 It is possible to carry out several test sessions with a maximum of 14 samples.

 Calibration can be performed by aligning the test to reference values.

 L-Lactic acid is oxidized to pyruvate by an enzymatic reaction that produces H2O2.
 H2O2, in the presence of peroxidase and a phenolic derivate, forms a colored complex whose intensity was read at 545nm and is directly proportional to the concentration of L-lactic acid in the sample.